Free Things To Do

 The Henry Vilas Zoo is home to more than 800 animals and is one of the nation's only admission-free zoos.
-The Artic Passage exhibit features seals, polar bears and grizzly bears and the zoo's carousel and train are also popular with kids of all ages.
+The Arctic Passage exhibit features seals, polar bears and grizzly bears and the zoo's carousel and train are also popular with kids of all ages.

 Madison Public Library — Free admission; library card and internet access card (also free) needed for checkout and computer use

 The library's new downtown location is directly across from Overture Center for the Arts, and is much more than a library!
 Filled with fun public art, kids will love the unique reading nooks and The Bubbler, an artist's studio that will allow your child's imagination to grow.

 Kids in the Rotunda — Free shows every Saturday, October through April